htacg/html-tidy.org.api/tidy-html5-doxygen/README.md

 Prerequisites
 -------------

-### tidy-html5 Submodule
+### tidy-html5
-This repository references our tidy-html5 repository as git submodule.
-Before the build tool will work, you will also have to ensure that the submodule is updated.
-You might do with is `git submodule update --init --recursive` if you have cloned this repository non-recursively.
+This repository requires a `tidy-html5` source repository from which to gather information.
+In order for the build tool will work, you will have to ensure that it is referencing a correct version of the repository.

-You will know you failed to pull the submodule if the `tidy-html5` directory is empty.
+The `tidy-html5` directory must be install in parallel (at the same directory level) is this repository.

 ### `xsltproc`
 Our build tools require [`xsltproc`](http://xmlsoft.org/XSLT/xsltproc.html) to